Mnuchin to attend top Saudi event, media exit over missing journalist

 CNN, the Financial Times, the New York Times, CNBC and Bloomberg, as well as reporters and editors from the Economist, said they were no longer participating in the conference, which relies heavily on journalists to moderate top sessions.

-CNBC and Bloomberg, along with Fox Business Network, were among the media partners that have a big role at the event, which begins on Oct.
+CNBC and Bloomberg, along with Fox Business Network, were among media partners with a big role at the event, which begins on Oct.
 23.

 Uber Technologies Inc [UBER.UL] Chief Executive Officer Dara Khosrowshahi, U.S. mass media conglomerate Viacom Inc CEO Bob Bakish and billionaire Steve Case, one of the founders of AOL, said they were no longer going.
 Entrepreneur Arianna Huffington will also not participate and has resigned from the conference advisory board, her company Thrive Global PR said.